JNYH/Connectify/README.md

 ## About the product:
 https://www.connectify.me/

+Hotspot Easily Connects All Your Devices to Wi-Fi Connectify Hotspot makes all your devices happy.
+This easy-to-use virtual router application lets you share Internet from your laptop with your smartphone, tablet, media player, e-reader, other laptops, and even your nearby friends.
+Use it anywhere in the world without restrictions.

-Connectify Hotspot PRO Plus 3x Lifetime License
+## Connectify Hotspot PRO Plus 3x Lifetime License

 Order number: CON140910-5396-56606